Select Page

 Switzerland Company Structures

-Private Limited Liability Company (GMbH/SARL)
+Private Limited Liability Company (GMBH/SARL)

 • A private limited liability company requires all members to participate in the management and operation of the company.